-A mobile collections strategy offers a solution to these challenges.
-Each customer receives a personalised SMS with a link to a fully branded, mobile-optimised environment where every activity that could be carried out with an agent, can be handled by the customer
+For example, a mobile collections strategy, where customers receive a personalised SMS message with a link to a fully branded, mobile-optimised digital portal.
+After verifying their identity, every activity that could be carried out with an agent, can be handled by the customer, such as:

 All data used by a mobile collections solution is fed from your existing CRM system, and then once the customer has done their part, that data is fed back into the same CRM system.

-The idea of this process is that by providing customers with the same services they’ve always used, but in a self-serve environment that can be accessed at any time or place, lenders will collect more funds and save in-house resources.
+The idea is to provide customers with the same services they’ve always been used to, but in a self-serve, automated environment that can be accessed at any time or place.
+For customers, this will improve their overall experience.
+For lenders, this can help improve the overall collection process and save in-house resources.